Khouuuuba/PrimisProtocoldepostit/README.md

 Parameters:
 - bondFee (uint256): The bond fee for which to calculate the yield multiplier.

-function depositTreasury(EndRequest memory param, uint256 amountRequired) external onlyBond
+function depositTreasury(PrmRequest memory param, uint256 amountRequired) external onlyBond

 Description:
 This function allows authorized accounts to deposit assets into the treasury.
-It's typically used by the Ender bond contract.
+It's typically used by the Primis bond contract.

 Parameters:
-- param (EndRequest): A struct that contains information about the deposit request, including the staking token and the token amount.
+- param (PrmRequest): A struct that contains information about the deposit request, including the staking token and the token amount.
 - amountRequired (uint256): The amount required to be deposited.